Tamar Valley National Landscape

 Tamar Valley National Landscape is a legally designated Area of Outstanding Natural Beauty in Devon and Cornwall in England.
 It includes an area of 75 mi2 covering the lower parts of the valleys of the River Tamar, River Tavy and River Lynher to the north and west of Plymouth.

 History

-There has been mining in the area for hundreds of years, in 1844 a copper seam was discovered that was so big it led to a 50-year mining boom and the creation of Europe's biggest mine, Devon Great Consols.
+There has been mining in the area for hundreds of years, in 1844 a copper seam was discovered that was so big it led to a 50-year mining boom and the creation of Europe's biggest copper mine, Devon Great Consols.
 The copper ran low during the 1890s leading to mass unemployment and the emigration of surplus workers.

 World Heritage Site

 The valley is incorporated inside the Cornwall and West Devon Mining Landscape which is a World Heritage Site.
 The site was added to the World Heritage List during the 30th session of the UNESCO World Heritage Committee in Vilnius, July 2006.